Faking it with Orson Welles

-Orson Welles never spoke to me on the phone.
-His secretary relayed messages between us, and for many weeks, the exchanges were lighthearted and cordial.
-I was mounting a campaign for his film, F for Fake, for the distributor, one of my PR outfit’s clients.
-Our first meeting was on a dark and stormy night (no kidding) at his rented villa high above Hollywood’s Sunset Boulevard.
-I nervously banged on the immense door’s heavy knocker and was stunned whe it was flung open by the man himself, dressed in an enormous black turtleneck and flowy black trousers.
-He and I were alone in that immense house, but Orson was so genuine and charming that I quickly forgot to be nervous.
+Orson Welles spoke to me on the phone only once.
+His secretary relayed messages between us, and the exchanges were lighthearted and cordial.
+My small PR firm was mounting a campaign for his film, F for Fake.
+My first meeting with Orson was on a dark and stormy night (no kidding) at his rented villa high above Hollywood’s Sunset Boulevard.
+I nervously banged on the immense door’s heavy knocker and was stunned when it was dramatically flung open by the man himself, dressed in an enormous black turtleneck and flowy black trousers.
+He and I were alone in the house, but Orson was so genuine and charming that I quickly forgot to be nervous.

 Of course, I don’t believe that fakery is necessarily a bad thing.
-I think a little sleight of hand and a lot of audacity are at work in almost every successful endeavor.
-I’ve consulted some of my contemporaries and found that there’s not one of them who hasn’t take a leap when they had no idea where they’d land.
+A little sleight of hand and a lot of audacity are at work in almost every successful endeavor.
+I’ve consulted some of my contemporaries and found that there’s not one of them who hadn’t leaped when they had no idea where they’d land.
 I wonder if everyone lucky enough to live a long time has feigned expertise to move ahead with their plans.
 Once I started ruminating about this, memories of my own fakery history rose to the surface.

-I started my working life at 15 as a gift-wrapper at Sears & Roebuck at Christmas time.
-I assured my boss that I knew how to wrap and then raced home for a fast lesson from my mother.
+I started my working life at 15 as a Christmas gift wrapper at Sears & Roebuck.
+I assured my boss that I knew how to wrap and then raced home for a quick lesson from my mother.
 I’m still the fastest wrapper in the family.
-Landing jobs and creating them with sheer zeal and not much else became my pattern.
+Landing jobs and creating them with sheer zeal and not much else became my modus operandi.

-Several years later, I was burned out and sold the company.
+Several years later, I was burned out with Hollywood and sold the firm.
 I joined a brand-new business equipment leasing outfit on a tip from my CPA.
-Surprisingly, I did well in the job and stayed in that business for eight years, eventually founding my own firm.
+Surprisingly, I did well and stayed in that business for eight years, eventually founding my own firm.
 The fakery?
-To this day I can’t operate a financial calculator, a major tool in the leasing business.
-Somehow I managed to do the job and hire people who were not math-averse like me to tend to the details.
-I never got caught, but I certainly had some close calls.
+I have math phobia and can’t operate a financial calculator, which is a major tool in the leasing business.
+Somehow I managed to do the job and hire people who were not math-averse to tend to the details.

 Years later, after I’d left Hollywood for a rural lifestyle on California’s Central Coast, a friend who was a farmer and shared a love of food and cooking invited me to be her partner in a commercial kitchen.
-It was available at a fantastic discount, and I agreed to invest.
-The day we closed the deal, she and I stood giggling in a sea of stainless steel tables surrounded by a six-burner Wolff range, a stand-alone Hobart mixer, a big deep commercial sink, piles of sheet pans, and several commercial refrigerators.
-We had no earthly idea what we would do with this cook’s dream of a place, so we drank some wine and toasted to our future.
-We learned by doing, made some mistakes, and took orders before we were ready, enlisting friends, family and strangers to help us make our deadlines.
+The day we closed the deal, she and I stood giggling in a sea of stainless steel tables surrounded by a six-burner Wolff range, a stand-alone Hobart mixer, a big deep double sink, piles of sheet pans, and several commercial refrigerators.
+We had no earthly idea what to do with this cook’s dream, but we drank some wine and toasted our future anyway.
+We learned by doing, made some mistakes, and took orders before we were ready, enlisting friends, family, and strangers to help us meet our deadlines.
 Eventually, we developed a good reputation with our high-end hors d’oeuvres and sold our wares to almost every gourmet grocery outlet in California.
 So much for not knowing anything about the food business!

-The apex of my spurious adventures came when I accepted a publisher’s advance to write a 350-page memoir about my travels.
-To this day, I marvel at my cheekiness.
+The apex of my spurious adventures came when I accepted a publisher’s advance to write a 350-page memoir about my travels with my husband.
+Even now, I marvel at my cheekiness.
 What the hell did I know about writing a book?
-After the money was nestled in my account, and the hoopla among friends and family died down, the enormity of what I’d contracted to do slapped me right in the ego.
+Finally, with the advance money deposited and the hoopla among friends and family dying down, the enormity of what lay ahead slapped me right in the ego.
 I was scared to death and remained so until the massive two-ton truck on my back was lifted and Home Sweet Anywhere went on the market.
-Sixty-five years after the gift-wrap incident, I was still Fakin’ it ’til I made it.
+I recorded the book for Audible, and both are still chugging along eight years after their debuts.

-As for Orson, F for Fake never did find its audience, but I’ll bet it would have if Orson’s ego hadn’t been so fragile.
+As for Orson, F for Fake did not find its American audience, but I’ll bet it would have if Orson had just believed in real-life fakery!